 The iat Claim can be used to reject tokens that were issued too far away from the current time, limiting the amount of time that nonces need to be stored to prevent attacks.
 The acceptable range is Client specific.

-If a nonce value was sent in the Authentication Request, a nonce Claim MUST be present and its value of the checked to verify that it is the same value as the one that was sent in the Authentication Request.
+If a nonce value was sent in the Authentication Request, a nonce Claim MUST be present and its value checked to verify that it is the same value as the one that was sent in the Authentication Request.
 The Client SHOULD check the nonce value for replay attacks.
 The precise method for detecting replay attacks is Client specific.

 The following is a non-normative example of a base64url decoded Self-Issued ID Token (with line wraps within values for display purposes only):